JanseyScofield/JanseyScofield/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=JanseyScofield&layout=compact)

-📚 Curso Análise e Desenvolvimento de Sistemas no  Instituto Federal da Bahia e estudo na Infinity School.
+📚I am majoring in Systems Analysis and Development at Instituto Federal da Bahia and I am taking an extracurricular course in Full-Stack Developer at Infinity School.
 <br/>
-👨‍💻 Estagiei como desenvolvedor full-stack na Computação Brasil.
+👨‍💻 I was a full-stack developer intern at Computação Brasil.
 <br/>
-📉Sou estagiário em Business Intelligence na Horus, onde trabalho com Qlik Sense.
+📉I am a Business Intelligence intern at Horus, where I work with Qlik Sense.
 <br/>
 📧 E-mail: janscofield10gmail.com.